 Stream parser divides the output of the LDPC encoder into the groups of bits that are sent to different mapping devices.
 The sequence of the bits sent to different mapping devices is called a spatial stream; see 30.5.9.4.

-Constellation mapper maps the sequence of bits in each stream to constellation points (complex numbers); see 30.5.9.5.
+Constellation mapper and π/2-rotation block map the sequence of bits in each stream to constellation points (complex numbers); see 30.5.9.5.

 Interleaver performs interleaving inside a SC symbol block; see 30.5.9.5.4.